Introduction: The Evolving Chain-of-thought

 Writing CoT examples isn’t always easy.
 You want good examples that will improve the model performance, like examples that the LLM doesn’t handle well yet.
 This paper automates this step, inspired by active learning from more traditional ML.
 Here’s how it works:

-1. Run each example or task through the LLM multiple times.
+1. Run each task through the LLM multiple times

-2. Look for examples where the LLM gives inconsistent answers. (uncertanity estimation step)
+2. Find where the LLM gives mixed answers (uncertanity estimation step)

 Extra read: Automatic chain of thought prompting in large language models (aka.
 Auto-CoT) also aims to improve examplers’ diversity automatically.
 It samples questions with diversity and generates reasoning chains to construct CoT examplers.
 It takes it a step further as it also annotates the exampler unlike in the adaptive prompt work.

-There has been a lot of work on code generation from natural lanauge using LLMs, like SQL, Python, etc. Two papers with that came out about the same time follow this paradigm to help with various tasks.
+For tasks that require numerical computation, the idea is to let the LLM do the reasoning and language understanding, and delegate the actual computation to a generated program.
+The motivation for this is that LLMs are prone to arithmetic calculation erros, and struggle wtih complex computations, but are good at generating code.
+There has been a lot of work on code generation from natural lanauge using LLMs, like SQL, Python, etc. Two papers that came out about the same time follow this paradigm to help with various tasks.

 Program of Thoughts (TMLR 2023)